Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: From Human to Automated Assessment

-\textbf{\literature Prompt Overlap} - Roychowdhury et al. introduced the Prompt Uniqueness feature, which indicates that answers are less likely to be good if they repeat parts of the question \cite{Roychowdhury-Alvarez-Moore-Krema-Gelpi-Agrawal-Rodríguez-Rodríguez-Cabrejas-Serrano-et}.
-In contrast, Kumar et al. proposed Prompt Overlap, suggesting that some overlap is expected and, when present, indicates a better answer \cite{Kumar-Aggarwal-Mahata-Shah-Kumaraguru-Zimmermann-2019}.
+\textbf{\literature Prompt Overlap} - \cite{Roychowdhury-Alvarez-Moore-Krema-Gelpi-Agrawal-Rodríguez-Rodríguez-Cabrejas-Serrano-et} introduced the Prompt Uniqueness feature, which indicates that answers are less likely to be good if they repeat parts of the question.
+In contrast, \cite{Kumar-Aggarwal-Mahata-Shah-Kumaraguru-Zimmermann-2019} proposed Prompt Overlap, suggesting that some overlap is expected and, when present, indicates a better answer.

 We examined both and discovered that a prompt overlap suggests a higher likelihood of encountering a true answer.